 2. The earnings limit for working retirees will edge up

-If you claim Social Security retirement benefits before reaching full retirement age and also are working, the Social Security Administration will withhold some of your benefits if your income exceeds what’s known as the earnings limit.
+If you claim Social Security retirement benefits before reaching your full retirement age (FRA) and also continue working, the Social Security Administration will withhold some of your benefits if your income exceeds what’s known as the earnings limit.
+(There is no penalty for earnings made while working after you reach FRA.)

 - From $17,640 to $18,240 if you will reach full retirement age after 2020